-.
-They are located just north of
+are located just north of the coast of Venezuela.

-Indians were deported as slaves to Hispaniola
+Indians as slaves to Hispaniola

-crucial for the fuel hungry allied armies.
+During WWII the ABC oil refineries proved crucial for the fuel hungry